The Rise and Fall of R&D Networks: Heterogeneity and homophily in R D alliances

 Table~\ref{table:ddistr} shows the first four moments of the degree distribution of the pooled network in each sub-period.
-In all periods, the degree distribution displays high variance associated with high right-skewness and excess kurtosis.
+In all periods examined, the degree distribution displays high variance associated with high right-skewness and excess kurtosis.
 In addition, the p-values of the Kolmogorov-Smirnov test show that the degree distributions of the pooled network are extremely far from the Normal benchmark.
-Moreover, Table \ref{table:ddistr} shows that all the four moments of the degree distribution increase in the first years of the sample, reaching a peak either in the 1990-1993 or in the 1994-1997 period, and then decrease again.
-The mean degree has a value of 1.51 partners per firm in the early period 1986-1989; it then exhibits a peak value in 1990-1993 (2.52 partners per firm), which remains almost unchanged in 1994-1997 (2.51 partners per firm), showing that firms have on average more alliance partners in the ``golden age'' of alliance formation.
-The average number of partners per firm eventually decreases again, reaching a value of 1.49 in the late period 2006-2009.
+In particular, the very high values of the kurtosis coefficient (especially in the period 1994-1997) are indicative of heavy tails in the degree distribution, which in turn imply the presence of network ``hubs'' concentrating a high number of alliances.
+This is also confirmed by the visual analysis of such distributions, reported in Figure \ref{fig:degree_distr}.

-As we discussed above, the degree distribution in the pooled R\&D network is highly dispersed, as shown by standard deviation values that are always comparable or even larger than the mean values.
-This holds especially for the 1994-1997 period, when the standard deviation has a peak at 4.98, while the mean value is 2.51 partners per company.
-Same considerations apply to the evolution of the skewness and kurtosis coefficients over time.
-In particular, the very high values of the kurtosis coefficient (especially in the period 1994-1997) are indicative of heavy tails in the R\&D networks degree distributions, which in turn imply the presence in the networks of ``hubs'' concentrating a high number of alliances.
+Furthermore, Table \ref{table:ddistr} shows that all the four moments of the degree distribution increase in the first years of the sample, reaching a peak in the 1994-1997 period, and then decrease again.
+This indicates that the ``golden age'' of R\&D networks has been characterized by more alliance activity per firm, but also by more alliance inequality.

 The degree distributions of the sectoral R\&D networks display patterns that are similar to those of the pooled R\&D network.\footnote{These results are not shown here, but are available from the authors upon request.} In particular, all sectoral degree distributions are characterized by high variance associated with significant skewness and kurtosis in all sub-periods.
-We report in Table~\ref{table:avg_degree} the values of the average degree for the pooled and the sectoral R\&D networks in the six sub-periods, clearly confirming such a cross-sector similarity.
-In all sectoral networks, firms have on average more collaborators during the ``golden age'' of alliance activity (1994-1997).
-The only two exceptions are represented by two manufacturing industries, motor vehicles (having a peak in 1986-1989) and organic chemicals (that has a first peak in 1986-1989 and a second one in 1994-1997).
+Again, also in sectoral networks, firms have on average more collaborators during the ``golden age'' of alliance activity (1994-1997) but also more unequal alliance activity.